MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/chroot-logical-volume-manager.md

 ## Enable Serial Console

-If access to the Serial Console hasn't been possible, verify the GRUB configuration parameters for your Linux VM and correct them.
+If access to the Serial Console is still not possible, verify the GRUB configuration parameters for your Linux VM and correct them.
 For more information, see [Proactive GRUB configuration](serial-console-grub-proactive-configuration.md).

 ## <a id="perform-fixes"></a>Common troubleshooting scenarios

 ### Scenario 1: Configure the VM to boot from a different kernel

-A common scenario is to force a VM to boot from a previous kernel as the current installed kernel may have become corrupt or an upgrade did not complete correctly.
+A common scenario is to force a VM to boot from a previous kernel, as the currently installed kernel may have become corrupt or an upgrade didn't complete correctly.

 To do this, follow the steps in [Boot system on older kernel version](kernel-related-boot-issues.md#bootingup-differentkernel).
 You can also check [Recent kernel downgrade](kernel-related-boot-issues.md#other-kernel-boot-issues-kerneldowngrade).